pingcap/docs/generate-self-signed-certificates.md

 ### Issue certificates to TiKV instances

-To issue a certificate to a TiKV instance, the steps are as follows:
+To issue a certificate to a TiKV instance, perform the following steps:

 1. Generate the private key corresponding to the certificate: